All Products

 Note

-• Replace <yourPassword> with a new password.
+• Replace <yourPassword> in the command with the new password.

-Add, remove, or modify user information
+Add, delete, or modify user information

 • Add a user and set a password